-The first thing to change is the snapshot_root setting which by default has this value:
+The first thing to change is the snapshot_root setting.
+The default has this value:

-We need to change this to our mount point that we created above plus the addition of "storage".
+You need to change this to your mount point that we created above plus the addition of "storage".

-We also want to tell the backup NOT to run if the drive is not mounted.
-To do this, remove the "#" sign (also called a remark, pound sign, number sign, hash symbol, etc.) next to
+You also want to tell the backup not to run if the drive is not mounted.
+To do this, remove the "#" sign (also called a remark, number sign, hash symbol, and so on.) next to

 Next go down to the section titled